Session 5: Where signs of hope are needed today, part 3, and broader appeals for hope

 (Section 4) Appeals for hope

-In this section, Pope Francis discusses some broader areas where hope is needed.
+In this section, Pope Francis discusses some broader ways of thinking about the issues we face.

 Pope Francis says that the goods of the earth are for everyone, not for a privileged few.
 This runs contrary to the prevailing view that whatever you own is yours – period, end of story.
 In paragraph 16, Pope Francis make a specific request of the rich.
 What does he ask them to do?